AdobeDocs/audience-manager-learn.en/help/build-and-manage-audiences/traits-and-segments/understanding-numbers-in-the-trait-graph.md

 level: Beginner
 exl-id: 8e1a2410-6ed6-4bab-bc8c-3a15d903e119
 ---
-# Understanding Numbers in the Trait Graph
+# Understand numbers in the Trait graph

 Get some tips on understanding the reported numbers for traits in the trait info screen.